 Perhaps the simplest inference pattern is that of drawing as conclusion one of the conjuncts of a conjunction.
 In other words: if we have assumed or already proved that p and q, then we're entitled to infer that p (and also that q).
 This is such a basic inference that it is often not mentioned.
-For instance, once we've unpacked the definition of D = E we've established that every element of D is an element of E and vice versa.
-From this we can conclude that every element of E is an element of E (that's the "vice versa" part).
+For instance, once we've unpacked the definition of D = E we've established that every element of D is an element of D (that's the "vice versa" part).